 All Americans, left, right and center want their government to protect them from foreign threats.
 They want their families to be safe.
-They don’t want to live in the fear that everything they hold precious their loved ones, their communities, their wife of life could disappear.
-The trust their elected officials to see this obligation is fulfilled.
-That trust is often given, not earned — and when our leaders fail us too many simply don’t know.
+They don’t want to live in fear that everything they hold precious, their loved ones, their communities, could just disappear.
+They trust their elected officials to see this obligation is fulfilled.
+That trust is often given, not earned and when our leaders fail us, many simply don’t know.

-Yet, after eight years of Obama’s stewardship of America’s nuclear deterrent and missile defenses, Americans will find they have a great deal to be concerned about.
-Obama has done far too little to ensure US missile defenses outpace the threat.
+Yet, after eight years of Obama’s stewardship of America’s nuclear deterrent and missile defenses little has been done to ensure U.S. missile defenses outpace the threat.
 Here is why we should worry.

-- Russian has dramatically expanded and upgraded its nuclear arsenal
+- Russia has dramatically expanded and upgraded its nuclear arsenal.

-- China has invested massive efforts in hiding the extent and future plans for its nuclear weapons
+- China has put massive efforts in hiding the extent of and future plans for its nuclear weapons.

 - North Korea has made dramatic progress in its missile and nuclear weapons programs.

-- The danger of nuclear proliferation is ever present.
+The danger of nuclear proliferation is more present than ever.

-33 minutes is the maximum time it would take a nuclear-tipped missile from the farthest point of the earth to reach the US.
-It is also the title of our film first released in 2007 to warm Americans of the danger and what our government needed to do protect us.
-This new version may be America’s final warning, explaining the danger face, how rapidly threats have developed, how little Washington has done — and issuing a clarion call to get it right before it is too late.
+It is also the title of our film, first released in 2007 and recently updated, to warn Americans what our government needs to do protect us.
+This new version may be America’s final warning, explaining the danger we face, how rapidly threats have developed, and how little Washington has done .
+This is a clarion call to get it right before it is too late.